|Instructor||David Ferry, Homepage|

 The instructor-of-record for the course is responsible for the administration of the course, assignment of teams, scheduling of presentations, and record-keeping involving grades.

 The Supervisor and the Instructor will work together in grading the performance of the teams.
 A non-CS Client may be consulted, but has no formal responsibilities in regard to evaluation.

-At the onset of CSCI 4961, the instructor will circulate a list of potential projects to consider.
+At the onset of CSCI 4961 and CSCI 5960, the instructor will circulate a list of potential projects to consider.
 These projects are often suggested by CS faculty members based on research endeavors or educational tools, are based on requests coming from members of the broader SLU community, or in some cases from external community groups.
 Students will also be afforded an opportunity to suggest project ideas for consideration.
-Projects should have an appropriate scope for a year-long sequence, having a richness in both aspects of design and use of technology.
+Projects should have an appropriate scope for a culminating experience, having a richness in both aspects of design and use of technology.
 Past examples of project descriptions will be provided.

 At the beginning of the second week, individual students will be asked to submit a ranked list of preferences for projects of interest, and preferences regarding the composition of student teams.
 The supervisors will make final determination of the teams and their assignments to projects, while taking into consideration the preferences submitted by students.
 Those assignments will be announced by the end of the second week.

-During the third week, each student team must develop a formal Project Plan that outlines the scope of the project, and the timeline for major deliverables for both Capstone I and Capstone II.
-This plan must be approved and signed by both the Supervisor and Instructor no later than Friday, September 14, 2018 to be considered prompt.
+After project assignment, each student team must develop a formal Project Plan that outlines the scope of the project, and the timeline for major deliverables for both Capstone I and Capstone II (for undergraduates) or Capstone 5960 (for graduate students).
+This plan must be approved and signed by both the Supervisor and Instructor no later than the end of the third week of class to be considered prompt.